JameelAli1983/freelivetv/README.md

 # Redboxtv
-M3U list of available channels from Redbox TV on 17 February 2020
+M3U list of available channels from Redbox TV and Distro TV